Lunch and Learn Free Lectures

 Lunch and Learn Goes to the Movies: Screening of Documentary Film Voices of Baltimore: Life Under Segregation

-The narratives in this film document the relevant lives of individuals who attended segregated schools and/or desegregation before and following the 1954 Supreme Court Brown v Board of Education ruling.
+The purpose of this film is to capture and preserve the rich oral histories of an aging and diminishing population of African Americans who 1) grew up in the Mason/Dixon border area of Baltimore, and 2) who lived through the era of legal segregation (i.e., Jim Crow south).
+The narratives document the relevant lives of individuals who attended segregated schools and/or desegregation before and following the 1954 Supreme Court Brown v Board of Education ruling.

 by Filmmakers Dr. Gary Homana and Dr. Morna McDermott McNulty